statsmodels/statsmodels/docs/source/contrasts.rst

 In fact, the dummy coding is not technically a contrast coding.
 This is because the dummy variables add to one and are not functionally independent of the model's intercept.
 On the other hand, a set of *contrasts* for a categorical variable with `k` levels is a set of `k-1` functionally independent linear combinations of the factor level means that are also independent of the sum of the dummy variables.
 The dummy coding isn't wrong *per se*.
 It captures all of the coefficients, but it complicates matters when the model assumes independence of the coefficients such as in ANOVA.
 Linear regression models do not assume independence of the coefficients and thus dummy coding is often the only coding that is taught in this context.

-To have a look at the contrast matrices in Charlton, we will use data from UCLA ATS.
+To have a look at the contrast matrices in Patsy, we will use data from UCLA ATS.
 First let's load the data.

 Example Data
 ------------